S2-group/NAPPA/README.md

 # NAPPA

-Implementation of a navigation-aware technique for personalized prefetching of network requests of Android apps.
+Implementation of a Navigation-Aware technique for Personalized Prefetching of network requests of Android apps.
 A description of the internals of the NAPPA approach is available in our [ICSE 2019 publication](http://www.ivanomalavolta.com/files/papers/ICSE_2019_NAPPA.pdf).

 ## Introduction